sarusso/Reyns/README.md

 | debug         | debug       | NO     | NO            | NO              | NO            | NO             | YES         | NO                 |

-*the linking in an instance of type **master** without using the DNS service (reyns-dns) requires a proper setting of the envvironment varibales (as explained in the dedicated section "Linking")
+*the linking in an instance of type **master** without using the DNS service (reyns-dns) requires a proper setting of the environment variables (as explained in the dedicated section "Linking")

 *Note:* basically, a master instance is a instance of both types published and persistent.

 Examples for running a standard instance:

-    reyns run:postgres,instance=one
+    $ reyns run:postgres,instance=one
-    reyns run:postgres,instance=master,instance_type=standard
+    $ reyns run:postgres,instance=master,instance_type=standard

 Examples for running a published instance:

-    reyns run:postgres,instance=published
+    $ reyns run:postgres,instance=published
-    reyns run:postgres,instance=one,instance_type=published
+    $ reyns run:postgres,instance=one,instance_type=published

 Examples for runnign a master instance:

-    reyns run:postgres,instance=master
+    $ reyns run:postgres,instance=master
-    reyns run:postgres,instance=one,instance_type=master
+    $ reyns run:postgres,instance=one,instance_type=master

 There are also two particular ways of running instances of a given type: *interactive* and in *safe mode*.

-An instance which run in  **interactive** mode has the particularity tha it does not start supervisord, but it start a shell and gives you acces to in in the terminal.
+An instance which run in  **interactive** mode has the particularity that it does not start supervisord, but it start a shell and gives you access to in in the terminal.
 In an instance which run in **safemode** the the prestartup scripts are not executed, to allow debugging in cases where the instance cannot even start.

-You may also want to siable linking my specifing **linked=False** depending on the use case.
+You may also want to disable linking by using **linked=False** depending on the use case.
 You can also have an instance which runs both in safemode and interactively

 Example:

-    reyns run:postgres,instance=one,safemode=True,interactive=True,linked=False
+    $ reyns run:postgres,instance=one,safemode=True,interactive=True,linked=False

 ## Taking control of the services